-- Reports relating to interpersonal misconduct are assessed as described in 6-D (2). - Reports relating to sexual misconduct and discrimination based on protected characteristics are assessed as described in the policy documents mentioned in 6-B (2). - Reports relating to research misconduct are assessed as described in the policy documents mentioned in 6-B (3). - Reports related to misconduct in health care are assessed as described in the policy documents mentioned in (6-B (4)) - Other reports are assessed as described in the policy for the underlying behavior.
-(6-B (5)-(8))
+- Reports relating to interpersonal misconduct are assessed as described in 6-D (2). - Reports relating to sexual misconduct and discrimination based on protected characteristics are assessed as described in the policy documents mentioned in 6-B (2). - Reports relating to research misconduct are assessed as described in the policy documents mentioned in 6-B (3). - Reports related to misconduct in health care are assessed as described in the policy documents mentioned in (6-B (4)). - Other reports are assessed as described in the policy for the underlying behavior (6-B (5)-(8)).

 In some cases, an allegation may be recorded without further action being taken.
 This may happen, among other reasons, because the allegation (even if true) does not constitute a violation of university policy, or the allegation lacks sufficient detail to allow investigation or early intervention.
-If the case is recorded without further action, the person making the allegation will be notified and may request that the Vice President of Professionalism and Ethics reconsider that decision; the Vice President is not required to issue a detailed ruling.
+If the case is recorded without further action, the person making the allegation will be notified and may request that the Vice President of Professionalism and Ethics reconsider that decision; the Vice President will respond but is not required to issue a detailed ruling.
+Typically, the subject of the complaint will be informed even if the allegation is recorded without further action.

 Upon receiving a report, the central office determines if there are any immediate health or safety issues that must be addressed.
-The Vice President for Equity, Equal Opportunity and

-Title IX, (or the appropriate Vice President for other investigations) or designee, may take supportive or protective measures, including those described in the Resolution Process for Discrimination, Harassment and Retaliation (VII, A and C).
+The Vice President for Equity, Equal Opportunity and Title IX, (or the appropriate Vice President for other investigations) or designee, may take supportive or protective measures, including those described in the Resolution Process for Discrimination, Harassment and Retaliation (VII, A and C).

 All allegations and information on their resolution are recorded in a confidential repository so that repeated instances of problematic behavior occurring in the future can be evaluated in context.
 Access to the repository is on a need-to-know basis limited to the office handling the matter and central supervisors.
+See 6-E on certain limits to confidentiality.